 Staying hydrated in geothermal water is very important but don’t waste your money on pricey bottled water from the bar.
 As Iceland water is some of the cleanest in the world we recommend drinking from the free fountains dotted around the lagoon.

 Although a robe is highly recommended as it is so cold when you leave the water, renting one is an unnecessary expense.
 Either take one from your hotel or bring your own.
-The same goes for towels and slippers, the Blue Lagoon will charge to hire them.
+The same goes for towels and slippers, the Blue Lagoon will charge to hire them, but the space to leave them is so small that everyone’s get muddled up anyway and/or used by someone else.

 If you are travelling from Reykjavik to Blue Lagoon on your way to the airport, remember to allow enough time.
 Although this is quite an obvious tip, during peak seasons there are queues to get in – long queues!
 Then expect around 2-3 hours for a full visit, longer if you plan to eat there.
 No better way to ruin your relaxation than the stress of running through an airport to make your flight!